jebbbbe/digital-drafter/README.md

     - [ ] line thickness for printing, global v screen
     - [ ] tile renderer for export?
 - [ ] refactor
-    - [ ] heave v light refacctor where we skip geom creation
+    - [ ] heave v light refactor where we skip geom creation
     - [ ] main as class
     - [ ] drafter
         - [ ] error, not check undef